-For over 50 years, Half Moon Bay has welcomed visitors to worship services on Sundays afternoons at 4:30 during the summer.
+For over 50 years, Half Moon Bay on Bostwick Island has welcomed visitors to worship services on Sundays afternoons at 4:30 during the summer.
 Arrive early to listen to 15 minutes of music.
 Mostly small boats or dinghies anchor in the beautiful natural rock bay to sing hymns and listen to guest speakers in the non-denominational services.

 Half Moon Bay is on the south-east end of Bostwick Island in the Admiralty Island group about 2.5 km (1.5 miles) southwest from Gananoque.
 If your boat draws more than 3 feet, stay in the centre of the bay as it is shallow.
 Call 659-4130 is you would like to request transport on a volunteer's boat.

 Pronouced gan-a-NAW'-cway, and "Gan" for short, this town has a waterfront with shops, food and art.
 Boaters should watch for the cruise ships that are longer than 20m and have the "right of way" over all smaller vessels, sailing or not!
 Gan.
 Municipal Marina (613-382-4088) has visitor docking and allows boats and dinghies to dock free for a few hours for shopping.
 There is a shuttle to the grocery store.
 Islanders come "to town" by boat to shop, as do boaters visiting the park.
 Most marinas have a checkin sign with the toll-free phone number to phone Canadian Customs.
 If you stay longer, don't miss the Thousand Islands Boat Museum beside the docks used by the large Thousand Islands tour boats. [gananoque.com]